jazzywuboo/Small-Projects/README.md

-# Small-Projects
+# assignments
-Small projects, mostly completed for school.
+assignments completed for classes.